What is the risk assessment tool?

 What are the formats of the risk assessment tool?

-The tool in the R language programming tool generates an interactive dashboard, as well as a quality assessment of the data compiled and entered into the tool.
-These two functionalities are not available in the Excel version.
+The risk assessment tool is available in R programming language.
+The tool generates an interactive dashboard, a country report and a quality assessment of the data compiled and entered into the tool.

-For the R version, we developed a tutorial video comprised by eight modules.
+This tutorial is comprised by eight modules.
 Each module is independent and there is no need to watch them consecutively.

 What is needed to run the risk assessment tool?